MMA Fighters

 San Luis Obispo Home

 In August 2006, Chuck paid $1.275 million for a 4,600-square-foot, five-bedroom home in San Luis Obispo, California.
-He put the property back on the market in May 2011, with an asking price of $1.1 million, eventually selling for $1.2 million in July.
+He put the property back on the market in May 2011, with an asking price of $1.1 million, and it eventually sold for $1.2 million in July.

 Hidden Hills Home